andresmatasuarez/bars-web/wp-content/plugins/wp-theater/readme.txt

 add_action('wp_theater-add_shortcodes', 'my_preset_init');
 `

-= What do the reformatted feeds look like? =
+= What do the formatted feeds look like? =
 Vimeo's feed will return exactly what their API states except we merge their info and video requests into one and clone values to help normalize the feeds.
 Youtube on the other hand is almost completely reformatted into a format based on Vimeo's

 As of v1.0.0 you can count on the full feeds returning the following content with an exception being that single preview feeds do not have the feed title or url: